 A “Maritime Service Portfolio” is a set of “products” construed as services in a given sea area, waterway, or port, as appropriate.

 The IALA operational procedures addressed in this Guideline conform to the Registry procedures outlined in the IHO standard S-99, although some terms have been renamed for clarity and to better indicate IALA’s internal processes.
+Are these “iala”terms in the IALA dictionary?
+We do not want to replicate IHO terms in the Dictionary but new terms yes.
+There is no obvious explanation of the changed terms in this Guideline.
 IALA has developed these internal procedures to interact with the IHO Registry within the context of the Association.

 Scope